 In compliance with these, further specific provisions for the programme apply at each department.
-See
+Please see here:

 The Austrian higher education examination regulations system consists of a four-tier legal hierarchy:

-- The federal constitution (Bundesverfassung), which stipulates “Die Wissenschaft und ihre Lehre ist frei” (Science and its Teaching are free).
-This applies to the examination as well.
+- The federal constitution (Bundesverfassung) stipulates “Die Wissenschaft und ihre Lehre ist frei” (Science and its Teaching are free).
+This applies to examination as well.

-- The University Law (“Universitätsgesetz”) The parts relevant to the examination are marked in this document yellow.
+- The University Law (“Universitätsgesetz”) The parts relevant to the examination are highlighted yellow in this document.

-- The Statute of the University of Vienna (“Satzung der Universität Wien”) The part regarding the study regulations (marked yellow in .pdf)
+- The Statute of the University of Vienna (“Satzung der Universität Wien”) The part regarding study regulations are marked yellow in the pdf.

 The Polish higher education system is based on three laws and several directives of the Ministry of Science and Higher Education (Ministerstwo Nauki i Szkolnictwa Wyższego).